epfahl/logos/README.md

 applications to software-based products.
-Because usage and extension of `Logos` are key design considerations, the library is broken into modules that reflect the different implementation concerns, including unification, a purely functional core reminiscent of µKanren, and a collection of macros that make up the main user interface.
+Because usage and extension of `Logos` are key design considerations, the library is broken into modules that reflect the different implementation concerns, including unification, a purely functional core reminiscent of microKanren, and a collection of macros that make up the main user interface.
 It is hoped that `Logos` can be applied, adapted, and grown with relative ease.
 Documentation for each of the modules, functions, and macros is extensive, and includes many usage examples, as well as notes on specific design choices and possible areas for future improvement